 Walking past 59 Republic you’ll quickly see that this is a modern restaurant offering a class experience.
-Chef Maria Sammut is a master of the art of flavours and here showcase that skill through beautifully crafted dishes.
+Chef Maria Sammut is a master of the art of flavours and here showcases that skill through beautifully crafted dishes.
 The menu has a clear French and Mediterranean influence but all dishes are updated with modern twists and flavour combinations.

 Aaron’s Kitchen, Valletta (2020, 2021, 2022)

 Aaron’s Kitchen is a gorgeous bistro tucked away in a sidestreet in Valletta.
 Chef Aaron Degabriele has more than 20 years of experience and focuses on fresh ingredients and flavours.
 The restaurant serves local, Maltese and Meditteranean cuisine with traditional dishes.
-You will even find Maltas’s national dish ‘fenek’ on the menu, cooked from the recipe of Aaron’s mother.
+You will even find Maltas’s national dish ‘fenek’ on the menu, cooked from the recipe of Aaron’s own mother.

 Hammett’s Macina, Senglea (2020, 2021, 2022)

 Hammett’s Macina is a true pearl offering ethnic, Mediterranean cuisine.
 Here you’ll find unique twists on classic, Maltese dishes and ingredients.
 The food menu is boasting of dishes that can be enjoyed solo or shared with friends.
-Hammett’s also has three other establishments in Malta: a gastro bar in Sliema, Hammett’s Mestizo in St Julians and The Sheer Bastion even venue in Senglea.
+Hammett’s also has three other establishments in Malta: a gastro bar in Sliema, Hammett’s Mestizo in St Julians and The Sheer Bastion event venue in Senglea.

 Tartarun, Marsaxlokk (2020, 2021, 2022)